QuarkNerd/blog/nwolverson/_posts/2013-08-15-interactive-dotnet-2.md

   - nwolverson
 layout: default_post
 source: site
+summary: In the previous part of this series discussing running an interactive environment (REPL) on .NET I covered the non-C# options.
+This post explores the options for an interactive or lightweight C# environment.
 ---
+In the <a href="{{site.baseurl}}/2013/08/08/interactive-dotnet-1.html">previous post</a>
-In the previous post, I discussed various options for running an interactive environment (a REPL) on .NET, and there was one glaring omission - C# (and perhaps VB if that's your cup of tea).
+I discussed various options for running an interactive environment (a REPL) on .NET, and there was one glaring omission - C# (and perhaps VB if that's your cup of tea).
 The collected source of the examples in this post/series is [available here](https://github.com/nwolverson/blog-interactivenet).